Programs and Centers

 Texas Success Initiative

-The Texas Success Initiative (TSI) is a state-mandated program designed to improve student success in college.
-There are two components of the program: (1) an assessment to determine students’ basic skills in reading, mathematics, and writing and (2) developmental instruction to strengthen academic skills.
+The Texas Success Initiative is a state-legislated program designed to improve student success in college.
+The two components of the program are: